Become a good driver, prevent accidents and save money for yourself or your fleet!

 Fuel can account for around 30% of a fleet’s running costs, so there are clear benefits to educate your employees to drive more economically.

-Better informed, more confident drivers also help to reduce accidents, insurance and maintenance expenses; this can also enhance and promote your organization’s reputation and image.
+Better informed, more confident drivers also help to reduce accidents, insurance and maintenance expenses; this can also enhance and promote your organization’s reputation and image, so don’t overlook the opportunity for fleet driver training.

 The key to improving performance is measuring it – if you have a system in place that allows you to report on information, it can help you understand the causes and possible solutions.